 One thing to note is that keywords generated using this method are often biased because they are the words that we hope people are using to search, not words that they are actually using.
 You should not use keywords from this list without further verifying them using the techniques described in the next steps.

 The brainstorming method gives you a good list to start with, but unless you have a mind reader in your team you will never be able to guess the exact keywords people use.
 If you already have a website up and running, you can use several useful tools to extract the keywords users are using to search on Search Engines that lead them to your website.
 Below is a list of valuable tools you should set up on your website:

 a.
 Google Webmaster Tools

 An incredibly useful tool for Webmasters and Site owners, it gives you a quick overview of your website and possible issues that Google finds on your site.

-One of the important information you can collect from this is the list of keywords people use to find you on Google.
+One of the important pieces of information you can collect from this is the list of keywords people use to find you on Google.